 Electricity usage visibility system (Enudge)

-The Nishitetsu Hotel Group asks guests staying multiple nights to cooperate with eco-friendly cleaning services.
-With the understanding of our guests, we provide room cleaning every other day during their stay, aiming to reduce wastewater and detergent use from washing linens such as bed sheets and nightwear.
+The Nishitetsu Hotel Group asks guests staying multiple nights to cooperate with environmentally friendly cleaning services.
+With the understanding of our guests, we provide room cleaning service every other day during their stay to reduce wastewater and detergent use from washing linens such as bed sheets and nightwear.

 The Global Logistics Division is working with customers to build a sustainable logistics system by reducing the environmental impact in the logistics field and improving logistics productivity.